 Due to federal Endangered Species Act protections, it is currently illegal for farmers to harm or kill a wolf in Minnesota and across the Great Lakes region.
 Instead, in Minnesota, wolves are typically killed by government agents where livestock predation has been confirmed.
-In 2015, there were 84 calves/cows verified as killed by wolves (and over the last two decades this figure has ranged between 52-116, averaging 80 each year).
-In 2015 in response, 220 wolves were baited and killed by USDA Wildlife Services.
+In 2017, there were 89 verified complaints of wolves at 76 sites in the state.
+Out of this, 76 calves/cattle were verified to be killed by wolves on farms in Minnesota.
+In response, 199 wolves were baited and killed by USDA Wildlife Services.
 This is likely more than 10-15% of the entire Minnesota wolf population.
 Existing state and federal funds are in place to compensate farmers for losses, provided the incident is reported and verified.

-In an effort to reduce both the number of predator conflicts with livestock and the number of wolves killed in response, Howling For Wolves promotes nonlethal methods as an important tool to assist farmers/ranchers in preventing wolf-livestock conflicts.
-There areseveral effective nonlethal methods that help reduce predator conflicts with livestock listed below.
-Strategic animal husbandrypractices combined with nonlethal predator deterrents have been shown to considerably reduce wolf-livestock conflicts.
+In an effort to reduce both the number of predator conflicts with livestock and the number wolves killed in response, Howling For Wolves promotes nonlethal methods as an important tool to assist farmers/ranchers in preventing wolf-livestock conflicts.
+There are several effective nonlethal methods that help reduce predator conflicts with livestock listed below.
+Strategic animal husbandry practices combined with nonlethal predator deterrents have been shown to considerably reduce wolf-livestock conflicts.